 What records exist show that Henry Sherburne was a prosperous, early settler of Portsmouth, N.H.
-From a well-established family in England, he received a good education before coming to New England in 1632 as a pioneer.
+From a well-established family in England, he received a good education before coming to New England in 1632.
+Sherburne, though an Anglican, arrived in North America during the Great Migration of Puritans.

 Yet Sherburne’s life had a more boisterous side.
 He was active in laying out land into lots in Portsmouth, and more than once this brought him into court to settle differences of opinion involving land ownership.
 He also appears in court records giving testimony regarding a case of slander.